lapnd/httdes.github.io/init.md

 Note: if running Quartus fail due to libpng12 error, then you need to install it manually (Just download & install): for [32-bit](https://packages.ubuntu.com/en/xenial/i386/libpng12-0/download), for [64-bit](https://packages.ubuntu.com/en/xenial/amd64/libpng12-0/download).

+## II. i) Create Ubuntu Desktop Shorcut

+To install the tool:

+	$ sudo apt-get install --no-install-recommends gnome-panel

+To add a new item on the desktop:

+	$ gnome-desktop-item-edit ~/Desktop/ --create-new
+	Then fill in the name you wanted, browse to the execution file, and hit OK.

+Double-click on the new icon for the first time and click the "Trust and Launch" button.

 * * *

 # III.
 RISC-V Toolchain